 The steady increase in city centre congestion, and its unpleasantness for walking or cycling or indeed anyone, has kept this idea alive.
-Geography leaves the only ways to gain space as bus tunnels or cable cars; parking restrictions and congestion charges could help, but seem likely to bring only small improvements.
+Geography leaves the only ways to gain space as fantasies about bus tunnels or cable cars; parking restrictions and congestion charges could help, but seem likely to bring only small improvements.
 And now there's a new organisation Oxfordshire Liveable Streets advocating the same idea, inspired by the same example.
 Their starting point was a Guardian story about Groningen, and at their launch event we spoke to one of the councillors who had pushed through the changes there in the 1970s.

 Groningen has an outer ring (the N370-N7-N46) which at 20km approaches the size of Oxford's, but has a network of routes inside that providing connectivity.
 (Unexpectedly to me, Groningen sprawls considerably more than Oxford does, with a good chunk of the city outside that ring.)
 But there are plenty of examples from other cities with circulation plans involving disconnected sections within quite large rings: Ghent for example has a 13km ring, and Houten a 14km figure-eight.
 After Amsterdam finishes its latest changes (starting in 2018) it will have something like a 13km ring.